 Step 3: Consider cost-effectiveness and equipment availability of the bands under consideration.

-Step 4: Identify sharing and regulatory constraints:
+Step 4: Identify sharing and regulatory constraints for the primary Fixed Service allocation in band being considered:

 – List of applicable ITU-R Recommendations (technical);

+– Conditions and protection requirements of existing services in the band under consideration and bands adjacent to it;

 – Radio Regulations, including footnotes (regulatory).

 Step 5: Identify complementary sharing studies with other primary radio services in the bands identified in accordance with Step 1.